pablopoo/robertalab-usbprogram/README.md

 # robertalab-usbprogram
-Standalone program for conecting an EV3 robot to Open Roberta lab using usb connection
+Standalone program for connecting the robot hardware to Open Roberta lab using a usb connection.

 ### Fast installation with maven